Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Brainstorm(Buffer-Overflow-CTF).md

 - **Steps to conduct a buffer overflow:**

-    1. Spiking - Method to find vuln part of the program
+    1. _Spiking - Method to find vuln part of the program_ Not necessary in this Lab
     2. Fuzzing - Send a bunch of characters and see if we can break it
-    3. Finding the Offset - At what point did we break it
+    4. Finding the Offset - At what point did we break it
-    4. Overwriting the EIP - Overwriting the Poiting Address and control it
+    5. Overwriting the EIP - Overwriting the Poiting Address and control it
-    5. Finding Bad Characters - ...
+    6. Finding Bad Characters - ...
-    6. Finding the Right Module - ...
+    7. Finding the Right Module - ...
-    7. Generating Shellcode - Once we know the bad characters and right module we can generate a shellcode
+    8. Generating Shellcode - Once we know the bad characters and right module we can generate a shellcode
-    8. Root!
+    9. Root!

 ---

-### Spiking + Fuzzing
+### Fuzzing

 - First of all, I will run `chatserver.exe` as administrator and then start `Immunity Debugger` and attach the program.